Week 12 Simplifying the Framework and Redesigning the Workshop

 (Information Room in Ilana Halperin’s What Is Us and What Is Earth, Fruitmarket Upper Gallery, Edinburgh.
 Photographs by Xiaobao Ye, 2026)

-I want to create a similar area at the end of my exhibition(site 7), with paper, prompts, and selected workshop outcomes.
-Visitors can write or draw, leave their responses, or take them away.
+I want to create a similar area at the end of my exhibition(site 7), with desk, sofa, bench, paper, prompts, and selected workshop outcomes as workshop archieve, my worshop will run in the first day of the exhibition.
+In the site 7, visitors can write or draw, leave their responses, or take them away.

 The workshop would conclude with responses displayed on a message board.
 This also connects to Grant Kester’s idea that meaning can emerge through dialogue and exchange, not only through objects (Kester, 2004).
 In this way, the workshop extends the exhibition through participation and reflection.